 Text reminder templates to help you get started quickly

-Now that you know the merits of text message reminders and what you should include when you create one, check out these templates which you can copy and paste into your campaign.
+Now that you know the merits of appointment reminder text messages and what you should include when you create one, check out these templates which you can copy and paste into your campaign.

 Healthcare appointment reminder